 Now, it would be appropriate to address the question regarding the proper source of human happiness.
 Should our joy be determined by mere circumstance, or should it be centered on a divine Person?
 Indeed, the truth shall set us free (John 8:31-32).
 Jesus Christ is the way, the truth, and the light (John 14:6).
 God's Word is the truth by which the innermost part of our being is sanctified (John 17:14-17).
 The Bible is the spiritual standard by which the Christian worldview has been established.
 It is our walk with God that shapes our perception of reality.
 If we love, know, and serve our Creator from the heart, then we know that we belong to Him (1 John 2:3-4).
 If we believe from the heart that God had resurrected the Christ from the grave, then we shall be justified in His sight.
 It is through receiving the message of the gospel that we have been deemed children of God.
 It needs to be believed with all our heart.
 It also needs to be believed with our entire mind because the mind is the gateway of the heart.
 We should be placing our trust in God.
 It is He who saves us.
 God sustains us through moments of pain, desolation, distress, and suffering.
 We can learn to experience authentic joy only when we realize that God's grace is sufficient for us, and that His strength is complemented during the times of our weakness.
 This is the meaning of leaning on Jesus Christ (Matthew 11:28-28).

 Scripture informs us of two different, diametrically opposed kinds of happiness.
 One springs forth from engaging in fruits of the Holy Spirit (Galatians 5:22), whereas the latter comes from partaking in fleshly desires (Hebrews 11:25).
 What needs to be addressed here is the fact that allowing sin to have dominion over our lives is futile, and dangerous to the soul (Galatians 6:7-9).
 It is unprofitable for us.
 Fulfilling sinful lusts can only result in feeling finite, temporary satisfaction.
 In other words, surrendering our will to sin can only result in us feeling a self-deceptive perversion of happiness.
 Sin is defined scripturally to mean the breaking of God's commandments (1 John 3:4).
 It is a failure to live up to reality.
 It is a failure to appreciate the good things that God has designed for us.
 A sin addiction necessarily involves a repetitive cycle of engaging in that specific transgression.
 It is pointless to continue in that lifestyle because it can never satisfy the longings of the human soul.
 This is a form of selfishness.
 This is a form of idolatry.
 This is a form of slavery.
 It is lawlessness.
 It is rebellion.
 Quite simply, we cannot resort to a finite source to quench a longing that demands infinite fulfillment.
 A lifestyle of sin is simply unworkable.
-We cannot have happiness without God.
-It is only through Him that we can have an ultimate sense of purpose for our lives.
-It is only through Him that we can even consistently adhere to objective moral laws.
-It is only through Him that we can have understanding, peace, and order.
+We cannot have lasting happiness and fulfillment apart from God.
+It is only through Him that we even consistently adhere to objective moral laws.
+It is only through Him that we can have peace and order.
 Happiness is not a byproduct of holiness, but rather is holiness (Psalm 1:1-3; Matthew 5:2-12).
 It can only be found in serving God according to His will.